December 13, 2007

 In appreciation

 Aunt Ruth and Uncle Leo played central parts in my childhood.
 They took me to restaurants and the beach, and Sundays and holidays we rode in my uncle's grey DeSoto around their neighborhood — exotic haunts to a kid from Manhattan.
-In their grocery store (Friedson and Sons), I drank all the chocolate drinks I could swallow and munched on bags of Wise Potato Chips while I played with a steady supply of kittens my uncle kept to do a job I understood (thankfully) only years later.
+In their grocery store (Friedson and Sons), I drank all the chocolate drinks I could swallow and munched on bags of Wise Potato Chips and I played with a steady supply of kittens my uncle kept to do a job I understood (thankfully) only years later.

 A Hanukkah gift for the ages.